 David Swinson returns with a thrillingly dark novel, featuring Frank Marr, 'a masterly piece of characterisation.'
-(Tana French, author of The Trespasser)
+(Tana French)

 David Swinson is one of the most exciting new voices to come along in crime fiction in this decade, and CRIME SONG is Exhibit A of his remarkable talent.
 Swinson's writing is heartfelt, powerful, and authentic, and Frank Marr is as fully rendered as any detective in recent memory.

 A non-stop drive through American crime, punishment and even an alley or two of justice.